 When did pink start to be seen as a feminine colour versus blue, preferably light blue in contrast?
 In modern times, pink is often used as a colour to advertise towards girls.
-If it’s bubblegum pink, candy pink or pink flower, the context of use matters.
-The same thing can be said about sky blue, navy blue or cornflower blue, context matters.
+If it’s bubblegum pink or candy pink the context of use matters.
+The same thing can be said about sky blue or cornflower blue, context matters.
 When did this happen?

 On the left: Painting of The Blue Boy by Thomas Gainsborough in 1770.